kaaveland/kaaveland.github.io/content/posts/2024-05-27-shortlived-postgres-servers.md

 you get an exact copy of the stable instance, with users, databases, configuration, and all the data.

-Note that `pg_basebackup` won't work across different major versions of postgres, or different CPU architectures.
+Note that `pg_basebackup` isn't guaranteed to work across different major versions of postgres, or different CPU architectures, you'll still need `pg_dump` for some situations.
+But if you want to be able to quickly set up databases for testing, you should check if `pg_basebackup` will work for you, before reaching for `pg_dump`.

 ## Making dynamic instances in kubernetes